lookit/lookit-docs/docs/source/tutorial-access.rst

   Even if you're not totally stumped, it's worth checking in on Slack to get ideas and resources!
 For example, you might ask if anyone has an R script for analyzing their data that you could use as a starting point, or run a draft debriefing by other researchers to get advice on wording.

-* There is a growing collection of training materials contributed by researchers that you can check out under the :ref:`"Other learning materials" section<Training>`!
+* There is a growing collection of training materials contributed by researchers that you can check out under the :ref:`"CHS Learning Materials and Other Resources" section on the Resources page<Training>`!

 Exercises
 ----------